 As an example, the category might be “TREES”, and in response, you may say “Oak”, “Pine”, “Willow”, “Cedar” and so on.

-You can repeat words between categories.
+You will get a point for repeating the same word between categories (if it fits with each category) but you will not get a point for repeating a word within a category.

 For example, you might have said “Apple” in response to the category “TREES” and then say that word again in response to the category “TYPES OF PIE”.